kelvinmleung/kelvinmleung.github.io/index.md

   <tr>
     <td width="70%">
       <br> <br>
-      Not long after starting piano, I picked up violin as well.
-One of the highlights was being a part of <a href="https://www.harthouseorchestra.ca/" target="_blank">Hart House Orchestra</a> and performing at venues such as Carnegie Hall and beautiful churches in Germany.
+      One of the highlights of my undergrad was being a part of <a href="https://www.harthouseorchestra.ca/" target="_blank">Hart House Orchestra</a> and performing at venues such as Carnegie Hall and some beautiful churches in Germany.
 I sometimes make song covers in my spare time.
       <br> <br>
     </td>
     <td width="30%"><div>